my-janala/app-modernisation-demo/README.md

 ---

-# Analyzing a Legacy Java Application with Konveyor
+## Analysing a Legacy Java Application with Konveyor

-This section demonstrates how to analyze a legacy Java application using Konveyor, following the ["Let's Get Started with Analysis Module"](https://kubebyexample.com/learning-paths/migrating-kubernetes/install-konveyor-and-analyze-legacy-java-application) guideline.
+This section demonstrates how to analyse a legacy Java application using Konveyor (and MTA), following the ["Let's Get Started with Analysis Module"](https://kubebyexample.com/learning-paths/migrating-kubernetes/install-konveyor-and-analyse-legacy-java-application) guideline.
 _Note: In the latest Konveyor UI, analysis results may appear under the **Issues** tab rather than a dedicated Reports section._

-## Step 1: Create an Application Entry in Konveyor
+### Step 1: Create an Application Entry in Konveyor

 1. In the Konveyor UI, go to the **Analysis** tab and click **Create Application**.
 2. Fill in the application details: